Indoor Air Quality

 If you have concerns that need to be addressed by EHS, you can submit them online by clicking here.

-If you have other questions or want to know more about indoor air quality, the following links are provided for your convenience.
+Please refer to the following IU publications for more detailed information regarding IUB's Indoor Air Quality Program.
+If you have other questions or want to know more about indoor air quality, the additional links below are provided for your convenience.

 - Centers for Disease Control and Prevention